Pairing Grappa and Panettone

 Let’s begin with the undecided.
 If you don’t know where to begin, or would rather not even start, we recommend to the Panettone Marolo as it has already been “paired” with grappa.
 It is a premium panettone created for Marolo by the baker Massimo Albertengo.
 He uses our Grappa di Moscato in the dough, so that you don’t have to.

 Choose an artisanal panettone so that the slow rising of the dough gives the cake its prized aromas of bread crust and candied fruits.
 An industrial product will never deliver the same aromas.
-A panettone like this deserves Grappa di Barbaresco Rabaja Vendemmia 2006, a jewel of our distillery.
-This grappa celebrates the most prized Barbaresco cru; Rabaja, showcasing the soft elegance, silky alcohol, warm flavours, and fine aromas of this variety.
+A panettone like this deserve our Grappa di Moscato Après, aged 5 years in small oak barrels.
+To the typical and fresh notes of the Moscato grape, Après adds the tertiary aromas of its long stay in wood where the Moscato di Pantelleria has previously stopped.
+This is the origin of its deep amber color, the aromatic and intense aroma and the enveloping and almondy taste.
 There is no better match.

 PEAR AND CHOCOLATE

 Let’s just come clean, a pear and chocolate panettone, especially one with a few dark chocolate chips, is our favourite kind.
 This panettone needs a serious match, a grappa that is capable of enhancing the flavours of cacao and fruit.
-We suggest Grappa di Barolo 20 years, a masterpiece of patience and long-ageing.
-The taste of the dark, robust, and slightly toasted chocolate is complimented by the sharp and savoury notes of the grappa, which is then all brought to another level with the sweetness of the pear jam that will underline the quality of such a pair.
+We suggest to show off Grappa Nivis, a masterpiece of refinement and distillation patience thanks to its cold stabilization technique.
+The taste of dark chocolate, robust and lightly toasted, will be completed with the clear, savory and round aromas of Nivis, giving austere, warm and pleasant sensations, which will be brought to the empyrean of the senses by the pear jam, whose syrupy taste will be recalled with the same aromas of our distillate.